jupi421/Notes/LectureNotes/ACP-Rigid-Semirigid-Bodies.md

 $$
 which is a differential equation of the rotation operator.
 This fully specifies rotational motion.
 The kinematic equation can be written in different parametrizations for $\mathcal{R}(t)$ like Euler angles or unit quaternions.

+Euler equations are the newtonian EOM wrt of the COM, and one DEQ for the angular momentum.

 ### What are the properties of these parametrizations?
 **Euler angles:**